chrisnumber49/React-Shopping-App/README.md

 In this React side project.
 I built an application that can...
 I started this project by using the command `create-react-app` to create the boilerplate, then two additional library `Bootstrap`, `react-router-dom` were installed during the development in this project.

-The technologies implemented in this project including React, uuid, react-router-dom, Bootstrap and a significant amount of VanillaJS, JSX, and CSS.
-Through this side project, I learned about the basic concept of functional component, React hooks and lastly how to switch the component rendering and pass the props between component Via React-Router.
+The technologies implemented in this project including React, react-router-dom, Bootstrap, consuming of REST API and a significant amount of VanillaJS, JSX, and CSS.
+Through this side project, I learned about the basic concept of...